Cosmological constraints from cosmic homogeneity: Analysis

 \subsection{Results}

 In \refF{fig:AMCMC_bias_model_Data_best_fit}, we present the normalised homogeneity scale for the galaxy distribution of the universe as a function of redshift.
 The quantity, $\rh/d_V$, is plotted for the four galaxy samples that we study, i.e. the LowZ sample (blue), the CMASS sample (magenta), eLRG sample (yellow) and the QSO sample (green).
-Figure \ref{fig:AMCMC_bias_model_Data_best_fit} also shows the two best fitting models, one using only the galaxy data, the other one obtained in combination with CMB$+$Lensing.
+Figure \ref{fig:AMCMC_bias_model_Data_best_fit} also shows the three best fitting models: one using only the galaxy data; the galaxy data combined with the CMB; and the galaxy data in combination with CMB$+$Lensing.
+Given our $\chi^2$, we find a very good agreement between the normalised homogeneity scale with the single bias parameter model and the data.
+Note that when we add the priors, we add 2 degrees of freedom.
+The normalised homogeneity scale increases with time since as the universe expands structures grow.
+At redshifts $z\simeq1.0$, there is a non-smooth variation of the model due to the BAO feature, known to be at a scale of $105 \hMpc$ \cite{eisenstein2005detection}, in the $\mathcal{D}_2(r)$ function.
+This effect occurs at slightly different redshifts, for the different parameter values in $\rh/d_V$.
+We explore this effect in \refApp{sec:BAOfeatureOnD2}.

 In \refF{fig:RH_CMBLensing_RHCMBLensing}, we present the result of our MCMC analysis for the open $\Lambda$CDM model.
 We show the marginalised contours of the 6 different combinations of the ($b_0,\Omega_m,\Omega_{\Lambda}$) planes for the $\rh/d_V$ alone (black), CMB$+$Lensing (blue), and the combination of $\rh/d_V+$CMB$+$Lensing (red).
 The green star denotes the values of the fiducial cosmology.

 The results for the probe combinations that we studied in this work, are shown in \refT{tab:Combination}.
 We find that $\rh/d_V$ alone can constrain the measurement of $\Omega_m$.
-The addition of information from $\rh/d_V$ improves constraints relative to the CMB alone wtih 33\% reduction of the uncertainty for $\Omega_m$ and 26\% for $\Omega_{\Lambda}$.
-While when we add the normalised homogeneity scale to the CMB+Lensing we have an improvement of a 20\% reduction of the uncertainty for $\Omega_m$ and 21\% for $\Omega_{\Lambda}$.
+The addition of information from $\rh/d_V$ improves constraints relative to the CMB alone with 40\% reduction on the uncertainty for $\Omega_m$ and 34\% for $\Omega_{\Lambda}$.
+While when we add the normalised homogeneity scale to the CMB+Lensing we get an improvement of a 31\% reduction of the uncertainty for $\Omega_m$ and 28\% for $\Omega_{\Lambda}$.
 These results show that the combination of the homogeneity scale with the CMB provides results comparable to CMB+Lensing.